sravan546/codetest/README.md

   <pre>Results :Tests run: 12, Failures: 0, Errors: 0, Skipped: 0</pre>
   </ol></li>
  <li>
-<h3>For your convinience i have also included Main class where you can provide your own input </h3>
+<h3>For your convinience i have also included Main class which you run to provide your own input </h3>
  <ol type="a">

   <li> Go into project root directory .Which is "codetest" directory</li>